refinedev/refine/.changeset/popular-walls-add.md

 ---
-"@refinedev/nestjs-query-graphql": patch
+"@refinedev/nestjs-query": patch
 ---

-feat: initialize nestjs-query-graphql package.
+feat: initialize nestjs-query package.

-🎉🎉🎉 This is the initial release of our nestjs-query-graphql data provider. https://tripss.github.io/nestjs-query 🎉🎉🎉
+🎉🎉🎉 This is the initial release of our nestjs-query data provider. https://tripss.github.io/nestjs-query 🎉🎉🎉

 Supported features: